About costs and payment

 - You can immediately dispute leads that you believe aren’t valid.
 Successfully disputed leads are later credited back to you.

 How you’re charged

-You are charged for each lead that you receive through your Local Services ad.
-Lead prices may vary depending on your location, the job type and the type of lead, but each lead received will count towards your budget.
+You are charged for each lead you receive through your Local Services ad.
+Lead prices may vary depending on your location, the job type, and the type of lead, but each lead received will count towards your budget.
 You'll never pay more for leads than your monthly max.

 Any lead received after you’ve reached your monthly max will be credited back to ensure that you never exceed your monthly max.

 You can view how much you've been charged for your leads by going to the Billing menu in your leads inbox.
 Learn more about billing